Olakunleniola/NK-Reddit-App/README.md

     ```
 + Open the browser and navigate to http://localhost:3000 to view the application.

++ If you prefer not to set up your own environment, you can also view the live version of the app at https://nk-reddit-app.onrender.com/.

 ## Usage
 1. Select a subreddit from the menu tab to browse posts and comments.
 2. Click on individual posts to view detailed information and comments.